MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-recommendations-and-usage-event-types.md

   - \<CustomUsageEventType\> is the name of the custom event type.

-  - \<URL\> is the full URL of the item to which the usage event should be logged — for example,  *https://contoso.com/faq*  .
+  - \<URL\> is the full URL of the item to which the usage event should be logged—for example,  `https://contoso.com/faq`.

  **To add code to record a custom usage event and override site settings**